EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models

-\paratitle{Retrieval Process.} Different from traditional memory agents, our retrieval process runs in a lifelong manner with fixed intervals of 2 seconds (``polling''), instead of being triggered by end of user's instructions or tool-calling from the primary dialog model.
+To identify the current user, a retrieval process runs in a lifelong ``polling'' manner with fixed intervals of 2 seconds.
 This is a critical design enabling the dialog model to \textit{actively start} talking to the user (e.g., ``\textit{Greetings John!}'').
-In every 2 seconds, \modelname.retr() extracts a chunk of audio and visual signals with length $\tau$, and extracts query vectors:
+In every 2 seconds, \modelname processes a chunk of audio and visual signals with length $\tau$, and extracts query vectors:

-$v_{f}^q$ and $v_{s}^q$ are used to perform face and speaker verification with each \textit{user}'s $v_{f}^u$ and $v_{s}^u$, respectively, based on distances and thresholds (Section \ref{sec:l1-submodules}).
-If a valid user is found, its profile is tokenized with a textual tokenizer and pushed to the textual channel of a special \textit{Level-1 MemChunk} field in the main dialog's token stream.
+$v_{f}^q$ and $v_{s}^q$ are used for face and speaker verification with each \textit{user}'s key ($v_{f}^u$ and $v_{s}^u$), respectively.
+If a valid user is found, its profile is tokenized with a textual tokenizer and pushed to the textual channel of a special \textit{Level-1 MemChunk} field in the main dialog's token stream (Figure \ref{fig:level-1}, top left).
 This special chunk occupies a maximum length of 512 time steps, with its 16 audio tokens always filled with \textit{<empty>}.
-It is always attended by every forward pass of the primary dialog model (Figure \ref{fig:level-1}).
-Note that \textit{Level-1 MemChunk} is fully managed by the retrieval process: its textual content is refreshed once the current recognized user differs from the previous one.
-Every time \textit{Level-1 MemChunk} is updated, the main dialog process receives a signal and runs one forward pass that simultaneously updates the KV cache for all the textual tokens in this chunk.
-As this forward pass is only triggered by detected user switch, it introduces ignorable overhead in inference.
+It is attended by every forward pass of the RoboEgo model.
+Note that \textit{Level-1 MemChunk} is managed exclusively by the retrieval process: its textual content is refreshed only when the current recognized user differs from the previous one.
+Every time \textit{Level-1 MemChunk} is refreshed, \modelname triggers one additional forward pass for RoboEgo that updates the KV cache for the entire dialog history.
+This operation introduces ignorable overhead in inference.

+\paratitle{Face Verification.} We leverage an open-sourced pipeline from DeepFace \citep{deepface} to extract faces from video frames.
+Specifically, we use Retinaface \citep{retinaface} as a face detection backend, and Facenet512 \citep{facenet} as the visual encoder, resulting in 512-dimensional face features.
+The retrieval quits if no face is detected; otherwise, we first find the closest existing user $u$ with the minimal cosine distance $d=1-cosine\_similarity(v_f^{q},v_{f}^{u})$ to the query vector $v_f^{q}$, and then verify with a pre-tuned threshold $\mathcal{\delta}=0.3$: